TFelbor/embedded-ai/readme.md

 # Embedded AI - Course Contents

-This repository contains the course contents like labs & presentation from the course.
+This repository contains the course contents like lab reports & presentation from the course.